 Making the chili in the Instant Pot also cuts the cooking time in half, which is great if you’re in a hurry.

 The beef in this French dip recipe gets so tender -- because it’s cooked in the Instant Pot -- that you’ll want to have two sandwiches.
-This recipe is great for a crowd (meaning, you might have to save it for a non-pandemic year), because you can serve the beef warm in the Instant Pot and people can build their own sandwiches.
+This recipe is great for a crowd, because you can serve the beef warm in the Instant Pot and people can build their own sandwiches.
 Just add provolone cheese and you’re all set.

 This is another super easy recipe -- and it can be served warm in the Instant Pot so everyone can help themselves.
-This is also a crowd-pleaser with the kids; just make sure they don’t make too much of a mess.
+This is also a crowd-pleaser with the kids.

 You can’t watch the Super Bowl without serving up some tasty chicken wings.
 This recipe is for BBQ wings, but you can easily sub out the BBQ sauce for a buffalo or teriyaki version.
 All you have to do is cook the wings in the Instant Pot, toss in sauce and finish them off by crisping them up in the oven.
 Just make sure you’ve got lots of ranch and blue cheese to go with these guys.